Al-Hadi: Military activities

-His short reign was fraught with numerous military conflicts.
-The revolt of Husayn ibn Ali ibn Hasan broke out when Husayn declared himself caliph in Medina.
-Al-Hadi crushed the rebellion and killed Husayn and many of his followers, but Idris bin Abdallah, a cousin of Husayn, escaped and aided by Wadih, the Egyptian postal manager, reached Morocco where he later founded the Idrisi state in 788.
+Al-Hadi crushed the rebellion and killed Husayn and many of his followers but Idris bin Abdallah, a cousin of Husayn, escaped and aided by Wadih, the Egyptian postal manager, reached coastal Maghreb. where he later founded the Idrisi state in 788.

 Al-Hadi also crushed a Kharijite rebellion and repelled a Byzantine invasion.
 The Abbasid armies actually seized some territory from the latter.